simplicitesoftware/documentation/docs/docs/core/third-party-apis-examples.md

 Introduction
 ------------

-Simplicité being a Java platform, calling **any** HTTP-based can be done using either:
+Simplicité being a Java platform, calling **any** HTTP-based resource (file, API, ...) can be done using either:

 - Standard low-level HTTP client Java API (`java.net.[http.]*`)
-- Included HTTP client libraries such as the Apache HTTP Client library
+- Included HTTP client libraries such as the Apache HTTP Client library or the Unirest client library for APIs
 - Utility classes provided by Simplicité such as `com.simplicite.util.HTTPTool` or the very simple `Tool.readUrl(...)`, e.g. calling an REST-like API returning a JSON object: